 Increasingly, patients see themselves as healthcare consumers.
 They want technology like patient care portals that provide immediate results, direct access to their doctors and the ability to make online appointments.

 From a security perspective, this trend will lead to an expanded use of mobile devices to share and access patient records.
 Each new device that’s introduced is another potential risk for a security breach and service attack.
 In fact, it’s the seemingly harmless of nature of mobile devices and wearables that makes them such a potential threat.

 Related to mobile devices is the exploding demand for wearable devices like Fitbits.
-It’s projected that worldwide revenues of wearable medical devices will jump from $2.8 billion in 2014 to $8.3 billion in 2019.
+It’s projected that worldwide revenues of wearable medical devices will jump from $2.8 billion to $8.3 billion in 2019.